 Jessie – Toy Story Jessie Cowgirl Hat

-Poncahontas – Handmade Chunky Turquoise Necklace
+Poncahontas – Blue Turquoise Stone Necklace

 DISNEYBOUND RULE #4 – CUTE, BUT NOT COSTUME-Y

 Also, if you’re choosing less-than-obvious characters, consider that you might not be easily recognized as being DisneyBound.
-You’ll look cute, but not in costume so if you want to pointedly direct attention to your outfit consider having a toy or an accessory, like an enamel pin of the character on your shirt.
+You’ll look cute, but not in costume.
+So if you want to pointedly direct attention to your outfit consider having a toy or an accessory, like an enamel pin of the character on your shirt.

 DISNEYBOUND RULE #5 – LEAVE LITERAL INTERPRETATION TO THE LITTLES